BELWARE-GmbH/Documentation-Website-MD/content/de-de/Apps/E-Post/first steps/registration.md

 Wenn diese Schritte erfolgt sind können Sie die Schaltfläche **"Kostenpflichtig bestellen"** bestätigen um die Registrierung abzuschließen.

 {{< notice info "Hinweis" >}}
- _Die Registrierung der E-POSTBUSINESS API ist kostenlos.
-Es werden lediglich, wie üblich, Portokosten fällig.
-[Aktuelle E-POSTBUSINESS API Portokosten](/files/postpreisliste010621.pdf).
-Die Portokosten rechnet die Deutsche Post direkt mit Ihnen ab._
+ _The registration of the E-POSTBUSINESS API is free of charge.
+Only postage costs are due, as usual.
+[Current E-POSTBUSINESS API postage costs](/files/postpreisliste010621.pdf) (only available in German).
+Deutsche Post will settle the postage costs directly with you._
 {{< /notice >}}
 #